How do you write a story? How do you know where to start?

 These are the GMCs of storytelling: Goals, Motivations, and Conflicts.
 And they are essential to every story you write.

 But!
-The mistake many writers make during the early planning phase of their story is to start their story planning by focusing on the outcome.
+The mistake many writers make during the early planning phase of their story is to start their story planning by focusing on the story's outcome rather than the hero's mindset shift.
 They feel pressured to map out the story's main plot points before doing anything else.

 For pantsers in particular, this results-first approach can lead a debilitating creative block.
 When a story is calling you, you need to write what's in your heart right now.